 2. It contains antioxidants that mop up free radicals in the body.
 Free radicals are notorious for causing the cell mutations responsible for cancer.
 Eating cabbage protects your body from the damage caused by free radicals.

-3. Because it's high in fibre, cabbage is great for your digestive system.
+3. Because it's high in fiber, cabbage is great for your digestive system.
 It helps prevent constipation and keeps you 'regular'.

-6. One surprising health benefit of cabbage is its ability to keep high blood pressure in check.
-Potassium is what's responsible for this.
-The advise given to anyone with HBP is that they should lower their salt intake.
+6. One surprising health benefit of cabbage is its ability to keep high blood pressure in check because it's high in Potassium.
+The advice given to anyone with HBP is that they should lower their salt intake.
 Research now shows that increasing the intake of Potassium-rich foods is beneficial in lowering HBP.
-This is because Potassium helps your body excrete excess sodium through urine.
+Potassium helps your body excrete excess sodium through urine.

 7. Cabbage is rich in Vitamin K, which is critical in helping blood clot, especially when you're wounded.
 If your blood didn't clot when you got hurt, you would bleed to death.

-8. Do you want to look younger, longer?
+8. Do you want to look younger and beautiful?
 Eat more cabbage in your diet.
-Vitamin C it contains helps promote collagen production in the body.
-Collagen is what's responsible for healthy skin and strong bones.
+It's high in Vitamin C, which promotes collagen production in the body.
+Collagen is responsible for healthy skin and strong bones.

 How to Make a Cabbage Salad that Looks & Tastes Great

 How do you cook your cabbage?
 Have you tried this fried cabbage yet?